Network for Good: Management

 As well as its headquarters, it also has an office in San Francisco, California, through its 2005 merger with Groundspring.org.
 Board members are composed of people who have previously worked with various other companies such as AOL, Yahoo! and eBay.

 Services

 Non-profit services

 Non-profits can access tools for online fundraising, email marketing, events management and expert advice.
 Nonprofits can also receive free tips and training on topics including how to develop and improve their online marketing, donor communications and fundraising.
 Network for Good offers webinars, e-books, courses, newsletters, and how-to articles.

 Competitors of Network for Good that also provide nonprofit online donation platforms include CrowdRise, Classy, Razoo, Aplos Software, and Blackbaud.

-Partnership services

-Network for Good provides online giving capabilities for cause marketing, employee giving, and charitable rewards for corporate partners.
-The company also works with technology partners and developers to power giving sites through its API.

 Studies

 Network for Good publishes a Digital Giving Index, based on the 2010 Online Giving Study.
 This data is based on Network for Good's own yearly donation processing activities and shows the annual changes in donation volume, average donation, and other trends in online giving.

 Network for Good publishes multiple e-books and white-papers each year on topics ranging from disaster giving to social media.
 The organization also sponsored "How Crisis Compels Donors to Give Online", a study on online donations during disasters such as Hurricane Katrina, and "The Wired Fundraiser", a study reflecting how current technology is changing the world of fundraising.